Chicago's Mayor Puts Out New COVID Stay At Home Advisory, More Restrictions Based On Case Surge Throughout The City

 The mayor said since much of the COVID spread is happening in close gatherings, those activities have to be paused for now.

 “Major portion of that spread is happening in our homes and private venues, with the friends and family, who we love and trust in these spaces people feel safe we you feel safe, and you let your guard down.
 And you’re not as diligent.
 We have to stop and reverse this trend in order to save lives,” Lightfoot said.
-“Every family needs to come up with their own COVID protection plan and stick to it.
-In the coming weeks and months.”
+“Every family needs to come up with their own COVID protection plan and stick to it.”

 Lightfoot added that the current mitigation efforts for eating and drinking establishments are still in place.